mobxjs/mobx/docs/api.md

 # MobX API Reference

-Functions marked with {🚀} should typically not be needed.
+Functions marked with {🚀} are considered advanced, and should typically not be needed.

 # Core API